gmparg/FATO/CONTRIBUTING.md

 #### How to write a new term request

 Request a new term _via_ the GitHub [Issue Tracker](https://github.com/gmparg/FATO/issues).

-It is important to remember that it takes a lot of time for curators to process issues submitted to the tracker.
-To make this work easier, please always use issue templates if they are available (https://github.com/oborel/obo-relations/issues/new/choose).

 ### How to add a new term